smzr/smzr-eleventy/src/blog/11ty-website-rebuild.md

 The Gatsby site served it's purpose for almost 2 years, in the time since launch I mainly focused on client work and subsequently I had picked up new preferences and practices for building websites.
 I wasn't really happy with the design of the website, the primary colour was a very saturated purple for some reason and everything was just a bit too big.
 I had new content I wanted to start putting out (such as posts like this) and wanted to refresh my personal branding, so I decided to go for a full rebuild.

 React/Gatsby are great, and I would use both again.
-But for my personal website which is almost entirely static I felt that React was a bit overkill and the build times were frustrating at times.
+But for my personal website which is almost entirely static I felt that React was a bit overkill and the build times became frustrating.
 I played around with Eleventy a bit and decided to give it a try.

 ## Eleventy / 11ty